-Medicare: If Medicare (federal health insurance for people over age 65 or people under 65 who are disabled) pays for your or your loved one's care, you may have an additional place to go with a quality of care concern.
-Medicare pays a Quality Improvement Organization (QIO) in each state to oversee the quality of care provided to Medicare patients.
-In Pennsylvania, that organization is called Quality Insights of Pennsylvania.
+Medicare: If Medicare (federal health insurance program for people over age 65 or people under 65 who are disabled) pays for your or your loved one's care, you have an additional place to go with a quality of care concern.
+Medicare pays a Quality Improvement Organization (QIO) to take complaints from Medicare patients.
+In Pennsylvania, that organization is called Livanta.

-After you file a complaint with Quality Insights and allow release of your medical records, a Board-certified physician reviews your records.
+After you file a complaint with Livanta and allow release of your medical records, a doctor reviews your records.
 Then you get a letter indicating whether the hospital did or didn't provide the expected level and type of care in your case.
-Quality Insights generally focuses on improving the performance of the hospital, not on punishing it.
+Livanta generally focuses on improving the performance of the hospital, not on punishing it.

-Concerns about being discharged too early from the hospital: If you're a Medicare patient and you feel a hospital is asking you to go home before you or your family think you're ready, you can ask for an appeal from Quality Insights.
+Concerns about being discharged too early from the hospital: If you're a Medicare patient and you feel a hospital is asking you to go home before you or your family think you're ready, you can ask for an appeal from Livanta.
 They will quickly review your case and decide whether Medicare should continue to pay for your hospital stay or not.

 Hospital Appeals Phone Number: 866-815-5440